mchlbrnhrd/mbLib/README.md

 # MBMenu

 Class to create menu for liquid crystal display (LCD).
 Designed for easy use.
 First setup menu by adding nodes with _addNode_ method.
-There you set the layer, the text to display and a function ID (FID).
+There you set the text to display, the layer and a function ID (FID).
 To navigate in the menu just call _right()_, _left()_, _enter()_ and _exit()_.
-Then you can check the FID and take action by calling functions for example.
+Then you get the FID and you can take action by calling functions for example.

 Once you implemented the basic code like in the following example it is easy to change the menu or add further nodes.

 ## Example